danpeirce/xpress-pic18f46k42/README.md

 * echo.copy.uart1
     * as above but everything echoed back to USB is also echoed to UART1 TX
 	* This is a very simple change.
 Just starting to explore the use of two UARTs
+* echo.copy.uart1.newline
+    * as above but newline character added to carage returns
+	* new section below on PuTTY issues (limitations on USB to serial bridge of Xpress board)

 ## More info on the DM182026